 We are dependent on God.
 Human pride strongly opposes and tries to refute this claim.
-But that is the reality, and it makes no difference whether you like it or not.
-That is why the Lenten daily devotional allows you to examine your heart and accept the truth as it is.
+But that is the reality, and whether you like it or not makes no difference.
+That is why the Lenten daily devotional allows you to examine your heart and accept the truth.

 Lent Daily Devotional